browserengineering/book/book/browsersandweb.md

 standards body).
 [HTTP](https://tools.ietf.org/html/rfc2616) is standardized by the [IETF](https://www.ietf.org/about/).

-In the early days, it was not so clear that browsers would remain standard and that one browser might not end up “winning” and becoming another proprietary software platform.
+In the first years of the web, it was not so clear that browsers would remain standard and that one browser might not end up “winning” and becoming another proprietary software platform.
 There are multiple reasons this didn’t happen, among them the egalitarian ethos of the computing community and the presence and strength of the W3C.
 Equally important was the networked nature of the web, and therefore the desire of websites to make sure their site worked correctly in most or all of the browsers (otherwise they would lose customers), leading them to avoid any proprietary extensions.

 Despite fears that this might happen, there never really was a point where any browser openly attempted to break away from the standard.
 Instead, intense